PeppeL-G/course-material/src/lectures/report-writing/README.md

 :::

 ### Chapter 2: Solution
 So, you have decided on a solution and you've got the money you need to build it from an investor?
-Great, now we just need to figure out how we should build it.
-The solution is usually quite complex, so dividing the solution into multiple chapters is usually a good idea.
+Great, now we just need to figure out the technical details of how to build the solution.
+The solution is usually quite complex, so dividing the solution into multiple chapters is usually a good idea, but if the solution is small and simple, a single chapter describing the solution can be enough.

 In our case, the solution is a website, so this chapter could be about giving an overview of how we will implement the website.
 In our case we could explain that a user will use her web browser on her computer to communicate with our web application running on our server, and our server in turn will communicate with our database that runs on yet another server.